Slowing Time with Carrington Ware

 Carrington Ware is a Miami-based multidisciplinary artist whose practice spans illustration, video, sound, textiles, and installation.
 Moved by play and curiosity, her approach reflects themes of place, identity, and culture.
 Current explorations in her work focus on Black narratives, nostalgia, and archiving.

 During our conversation, “home” was a recurring theme.
 I asked, “Where is home for you?”
 With a warm smile, she shared, “Home is Aragon, Georgia.
 I’m from Rome, Georgia, but really, it’s Aragon—like the mythical place in the Lord of the Rings books.”
-She described it as a mountainous, deeply rooted community that holds a special place in her heart, despite the complexities of growing up there.
-“It’s very different,” she added.
+She described it as a mountainous, rooted community that holds a special place in her heart despite its complexities.
+“It’s very different than living in South Florida,” she added.
 “Generations of my family have lived there.”

-The interview below has been edited for clarity and brevity.
+The interview below is edited for clarity and brevity.

 * * *